mirandaholmes/stratification-sampler/README.md

 # stratification-sampler

-This repository contains:
-- A folder containing the latest Stratification Sampler code, with templates for all examples considered
+This repository contains the latest version of Stratification Sampler code, with templates for all examples considered.
+To change the example, one needs to change the appropriate example name in the makefile.
-- A folder containing all the versions of the code, data, and scripts to make figures in the paper